trc492/FtcTemplate/README.md

        }
    }
    ```
 9. In FtcTeleOp.java, add code to the method operatorButtonEvent to read button controls on the gamepad for controlling the subsystem.
+The following example shows how you would control the slide to extend or retract to the next preset position by using the DPad on the operator gamepad as well as using the BACK button to zero calibrate the slide.
    ```
    case FtcGamepad.GAMEPAD_DPAD_UP:
        if (pressed && robot.slide != null)